adrian-web/laracasts-forum/README.md

 ## About a project

-Forum with Laravel 8, Livewire and Alpine.js.
+Forum with Laravel 8, Livewire, Alpine.js & Tailwind CSS.

 Features list
 - filter threads (ex. most replies, unanswered, author, channel)
 - create/edit/delete replies to a thread (AJAX)
 - like/unlike a reply (AJAX)
 - activity feed for a user (ex. created a thread, replied to a thread, liked/unliked a reply)
-- thread subscription (creating a reply notifies subscribers)
+- thread subscription (creating a reply notifies subscribers) (AJAX)
 - notification bell lists only unique links
 - visiting a thread creates cache key to show updated threads to user
 - spam detection on user inputs